chrislconover/Bodega/README.md

 // Read an object
 let readObject: Quote? = await storage.object(forKey: cacheKey)

-// Grab all the keys, which at this point will be one key, `cacheKey`. let allKeys = await storage.allKeys()
+// Grab all the keys, which at this point will be one key, `cacheKey` <period or no period, just be consistent - to me the imperative fragments look best>
+let allKeys = await storage.allKeys()

-// Verify by calling `keyCount`, both key-related methods are also available on `DiskStorage`. await storage.keyCount()
+// Verify by calling `keyCount`, both key-related methods are also available on `DiskStorage` await storage.keyCount()

 // Remove an object